sctjkc01/TC-Specs/TalonNav-LPS.md

 Description:
     The Talon Navigation Systems LPS is an entirely local positioning system, using a beacon and receiver model.
-This device uses a doppler receiver to triangulate position and velocity relative a specified beacon.
+This device uses a doppler receiver to triangulate position and velocity relative to a specified beacon.

     The Talon has a range of 16km, and is accurate to 1 mm.
     Guaranteed to lock on in under 5 seconds or your money back!